 Coziest Banana Bread

-6 Tbsp. olive oil, butter, ghee, coconut oil
+- 6 Tbsp. olive oil butter, ghee, expeller-pressed coconut oil

-5. Pour into a cake pan and smooth the top.
-Bake until a toothpick inserted in the center comes out clean (time varies greatly according to oven – mine takes about an hour, but this recipe suggests only 30 minutes.
-Check periodically after the half hour mark.)
+- Pour into a cake pan and smooth the top.
+Sprinkle with flaky salt (if using).
+Bake until a toothpick inserted in the center comes out clean (time varies greatly according to oven – mine takes about an hour).
+Remove form the oven and let cool completely before slicing.
+Enjoy!

 Happy cozy-ing everyone.
 The Danes would be so proud.